cn-uofbasel/ccn-lite/doc/README-android.md

     GUI, and define some environment variables:

     ```bash
-    android &
     export PATH=$PATH:/opt/android-sdk-linux/tools/
     export ANDROID_HOME=/opt/android-sdk-linux
     export PATH=$PATH:/opt/android-ndk-r10d/
+    android &
     ```

     In the GUI, select the three Android SDK "Tools", "Platform-tools" and "Build-tools".
 I also included the ARM EABI v7a System Image.

-2. Change to the Android sub-directory:
+2. Change to the Android sub-directory of CCN-lite:

     ```bash
     cd ccn-lite/src/android